 Your car isn’t the only thing you own that requires annual maintenance.
 If you want your air conditioning unit to do the best job it can, it needs regular maintenance.
 Regular maintenance will help the unit last longer, in addition it will minimize the A/C load and keep money in your pockets in the long run.

-Please contact Stack Heating and Cooling for expert additional advice and information on how to reduce your a/c’s work load.
-Stack Heating and Cooling have been proudly servicing customers in the Northeastern Ohio area since 1976.
+Please contact Stack Heating, Cooling, Plumbing and Electric for expert additional advice and information on how to reduce your a/c’s work load.
+Stack Heating, Cooling, Plumbing and Electric have been proudly servicing customers in the Northeastern Ohio area since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about A/Cs and other HVAC topics, download our free Home Comfort Resource guide.